Cart 0

 Quality at Lauredi: a perfect balance

-A precious metal with a rising value
+A precious metal with rising value

 • 2021: An increase of 4.3%, marking the fourth consecutive year of growth.

-• 2022-2024: A cumulative increase of more than 27%, reaching historic highs.
+• 2022-2024: A cumulative increase of more than 27%, reaching record highs.

 Opportunities for consumers: jewelry and investment